Kaushikjas10/Liquefaction-gravel-eml-2023/README.md

 # File descriptions (Beta version)

 (1) [Processed dataset]: It is available with the article in the supplemental material at "Appendix A".
+The file is now available in this repository as file name "Jas et al. 2024_Supply_EML_Gravel_Liq_COGE.pdf".
+This is the same dataset used for the model training and testing.
+This same file is attached to the COMGE journal section.

 (2) [TestSitesGravel.csv]: This is the  spreadsheet template of the test sites where you want to assess the liquefaction potential of gravelly soils using the developed model.

+(3) [MODEL B_Liq_KJSMGRD.json; MODEL B_Liq_KJSMGRD.txt]: These are the LightGBM model files with two different extensions.
+This file can be loaded in the Python platform to predict the liquefaction potential assessment of gravelly soils for site(s) of interest having all IPs in a excel spreadsheet.
+Also you can find the model details/parameters (Table 5) in the manuscript itself.

-(3) [Model_Train_Test_KJ_SM_GRD.ipynb]: This Python script is provided to give a demonstration for using this model in the jupyter notebook platform.
+(4) [Model_Train_Test_KJ_SM_GRD.ipynb]: This Python script is provided to give a demonstration for using this model in the jupyter notebook platform.

-Note: This work is under process.
-The final article will be available after the completion of the publication peer review process.
+(5) Interactive online tutorial: Will be uploaded soon....................

+### Release notes:
+Update 26-03-2024: 1)All the necessary files are uploaded except (2) and (5).
+Those files will be uploaded soon..........